TahiaK/task-manager/README.md

 ```sh
 npm install
 ```
-2. Add your connection string into your application code
+2. Add your connection string into your application code:
 - Ceate a .env file inside the src folder.
 - Inside the file asign the connection string to MONGO_URI.
 ```sh